OOPs Interview Questions and Answers in C#

 What are the different types of polymorphism in C#?

-There are two types of polymorphism:
+There are two types of polymorphism that are explained below:

-1. Compile Time Polymorphism / Static Polymorphism: In this, the compiler at the compilation stage knows which functions to execute during the program execution.
+In this, the compiler at the compilation stage knows which functions to execute during the program execution.
 It matches the overloaded functions or operators with the number and type of parameters at the compile time.

 The compiler performs compile-time polymorphism in two ways: